TIC-VLA: A Think-in-Control Vision-Language-Action Model for Robot Navigation in Dynamic Environments: Introduction

-To this end, we introduce \textbf{Think-in-Control VLA}, a latency-aware framework that explicitly exposes inference delay to the control policy.
+To this end, we introduce \textbf{Think-in-Control (TIC)-VLA}, a latency-aware framework that explicitly exposes inference delay to the control policy.
 Rather than enforcing real-time constraints on semantic reasoning, TIC-VLA defines a \textit{delayed semantic-control interface} that allows reasoning to proceed asynchronously while enabling robust real-time control.
 Specifically, the reasoning module produces delayed latent semantic representations together with explicit latency and ego-motion offset metadata, while the action policy conditions on this delayed semantic-control interface.
+This interface is the key distinction from prior asynchronous or dual-system designs: instead of only separating slow reasoning and fast control, TIC-VLA makes the temporal staleness of the semantic state an explicit input to the controller.
 Importantly, architectural decoupling alone is insufficient.
 Policies trained under idealized synchronous supervision fail when deployed with delayed semantic inputs.
 We therefore propose a \textit{latency-consistent training pipeline} in which inference delays are explicitly injected during imitation learning and reinforcement learning.
-This enables the policy to learn to be robust to delayed semantic information, rather than overfitting to unrealistic training conditions.
+This training scheme aligns the policy's training-time inputs with the delayed semantic information it receives at deployment, enabling robustness to variable reasoning latency rather than assuming synchronous semantic supervision.